 A 5-digit number that identifies a specific branch of a financial institution.

-This informs us if the account is for a person or a registered business.
+This indicates whether the account is for a person or a registered business.

 The name of the person receiving the funds, you, in this case.

-💡 Please note: Due to compliance requirements, the name on the account has to yours.
+๐ก Please note: Due to compliance requirements, the name on the account has to yours and matches what your bank has recorded.

-Your residential address that's connected to your account.
+Your residential/home address that is connected to your account.

 Can I get paid through Payoneer or Paypal?